abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 yourself with somebody else.
 Recognize that you would probably respond in a completely different way.

-7\.
-Was Ajahn Chah an *anāgami* \[“non-returner”\] when he became angry with the young monk?
+Q: Was Ajahn Chah an *anāgami* (non-returner) when he became angry with the young monk?
 I thought the root of anger is uprooted at that stage.
 Please explain.

-Absolutely not, with that kind of anger.
+A: Absolutely not, with that kind of anger.
 An anāgami has absolutely eradicated anger and sensual desire.
 That was the sign that he really missed his shot and still had some major defilements to work with, and that’s what he put his energy into working with.

-8\.
-Would you explain, in English, the Pali blessings you chant after the meal offering?
+Q: Would you explain, in English, the Pali blessings you chant after the meal offering?
 I can’t remember the whole translation but remember that it is very beautiful and complements the concept of mettā.

-I can’t remember it either, truth be told.
+A: I can’t remember it either, truth be told.
 One of the reasons that we don’t do it in English is that we haven’t got a really good translation of it.
 We have tried on various occasions.
 It is either hokey or clunky, so we haven’t been able to get it into English.
 But essentially, the